Doing business with us

 We advertise contract opportunities over £5,000 on our website.
 We sometimes advertise in local newspapers and in trade journals.
 Contracts over the EU threshold are also published in the Official Journal of the European Union (OJEU).

-We also work in partnership with the Devon and Cornwall Procurement Partnership and other agencies.
+We also work in partnership with the Devon Procurement Partnership and other agencies.
 Contract opportunities are shown on the Supplying the Southwest procurement portal.

 Sustainable procurement policy

 This policy sets out our principles when procuring goods and services.
 It states our ethos and values and shows that we want to work with suppliers who share our ambitions.

 These procedures ensure that our procurement process is robust, effective, transparent and in accordance with recognised good practice.
 The issue of all purchase orders and the award of all tenders are subject to these procedures, together with our Standing Orders, Financial Regulations and Financial Procedures.

 Once a contract has been awarded, the supplier must ensure that the quality and performance stated in the tender documents are maintained throughout.
 Dartmoor officers administering the contract will be notified of any instances when performance does not meet the required levels.
 This will feed into the contract review process and we will take action to remedy the situation.

 We prefer to pay by BACS as the payment goes directly into the supplier’s bank account and remittance advice is provided by email.